Great Horned Owl Nests

-This Great Horned Owl nest is on property owned by the city of Louisville, in Colorado.
+This Great Horned Owl nest is one of two that are on property owned by the city of Louisville, in Colorado.

-Last year, a pair of Great Horned Owls nested in a squirrel nest, that was just to the left of the tree stump (the one with the thermometer on it).
+Last year, a pair of Great Horned Owls nested in a squirrel nest, that was close to where the nest box is now.

 Watch below to witness the owls in real time.